FAQs on the European Technical Assessment (ETA)

 The acronym 'AVCP' stands for 'assessment and verification of constancy of performance'.
 The AVCP systems replace the attestation of conformity procedures under the Construction Products Directive.

-Within the framework of the AVCP systems, the performance of the construction product is assessed and factory production is monitored to ensure precise and reliable product performance information.
+Within the framework of the AVCP systems, the performance of the construction product is assessed and factory production is monitored to ensure that the performance assessed is achieved in the long term.